 Rules and Zoom Etiquette

-All students should find a comfortable place to watch; however, students shall not use their beds as a workspace.
+In the event that MSMS temporarily pivots to virtual learning, students should find a comfortable place to work; however, students shall not use their beds as a workspace.
 If students’ bedrooms are the best place for them to find a quiet place, they must use part of the room that does not allow them to be in the bed.

 Students shall not wear pajamas to class.
 It is evident to teachers when a student simply sets up their workspace to work in class on the bed.
 Teachers are wearing appropriate clothing to class, and the students shall too.